 Reason 3 – You’re Not Good At Reason 2!

-If your names are decent and you’re working hard to sell them, but you still can’t, then you’re not very good at selling.
+If your names are decent and you’re working hard to sell them, but you still can’t, then you’re not very good at selling domain names.
 But fear not, as with anything, the more you try and fail the better you get.
-You can shorten the learning curve by studying sales, reading books, following forums and blogs, and asking questions of more experience forum members.
+You can shorten the learning curve by studying sales, reading books, following forums and blogs, and asking questions of more experienced forum members.